Avec112/MonkeyScripts/README.md

 The scripts here only work with http://www.nordnet.no (or se, dk or fi)

+---

 ## Install
 Tampermonkey is what the developer preferes for different reasons so this is what will be recommended.
-We will install Tampermonkey in Chrome, Firefox, Opera or Safari as an addon.
+Install Tampermonkey in Chrome, Firefox, Opera or Safari as an addon.
 You know your own browser.
 * Go to [](https://tampermonkey.net/) and click the download button and follow the instructions
 * Go to the script you want to install and copy content to clipboard.
 I.e [https://raw.githubusercontent.com/Avec112/MonkeyScripts/master/stock_returns.js](https://raw.githubusercontent.com/Avec112/MonkeyScripts/master/stock_returns.js) (Alt+a, Alt+c on Mac, CTRL+A, CTRL+C on Windows)
 * After install click the Tampermonkey icon in your browser and click on the dashboard